 A belated follow up to Language, appropriately titled Second, was quietly released digitally in 2004.
-I have never heard Second (in fact, I was not aware of its existence till I started doing research for this article!) and details about it have been hard to find online, but apparently the tracks for Second were recorded in 1992, but were shelved when the band broke up.
+I have never heard Second (in fact, I was not aware of its existence till I started doing research for this article!) and details about it have been hard to find, but apparently the tracks for Second were recorded in 1992 and shelved when the band broke up.

 In response to its continued cult following, The Language of Thieves and Vagabonds was remastered and re-issued in 2007 by the archive specialists at Rock Candy Records.
 The Rock Candy edition of the CD features two bonus tracks, "Rainbow" and "The Queen of Borrowed Lights."